David-Manniche/TheMarket/readme.txt

     => 040907 - Payment is not getting added to wallet => 043043 - Root category should be clickable.
-    => 038238 - DEMO> on product detail page> on closing time bar and scrolling there is issue
+    => 038238 - DEMO> on product detail page> on closing time bar and scrolling there is issue => 038252 - remove blog short description from admin as it's not listing anywhere

 Enhancements:
     => Tax module upgrade